 The general tendency in large businessindustrial parks is to mass grade the site into large simple building pads.
-This accepted norm was discarded in favor of terraced grading. contouring of the property to create building sites will establish a natural character and reduce earth moving by one-third.
+This accepted norm was discarded in favor of terraced grading.
+The contouring of the property to create building sites will establish a natural character and reduce earth moving by one-third.

-The diagram illustrates the concept

-of terracing as it

-might be accomplished

-for agricultural and

-erosion control purposes.
-This is an

-interesting point of

-departure for a grading

-study as it represents

-the most efficient

-method for converting

-raw rugged terrain to

-useful property.
+The diagram illustrates the concept of terracing as it might be accomplished for agricultural and erosion control purposes.
+This is an interesting point of departure for a grading study as it represents the most efficient method for converting raw rugged terrain to useful property.

+GRADING, STREET AND PROPERTY LINES
-A balanced grading concept was detailed for the Employment Center using the principles of contour related terracing.

-Another accepted premise of business-industrial park planning namely that building sites may be comprised of only one pad was discarded.
-In order to gradually step the grades across the site, multiple pad elevations were established within each building site.

-The north west area grades were manipulated so that they step up and away from the freeway when viewed from the southwest while they step down when viewed from the west.
+Property lines were Del Mar Heights Road A balanced grading then established as a concept was detailed natural result of for the Employment grading and street Center using the prindesign. ciples of contour related terracing.
+Another accepted premise of businessindustrial park planning namely that 11 building sites may be comprised of only one 240 pad was discarded.
+In order to gradually step the grades across the site, multiple pad elevations were established within each. building site.
+The north west area grades were manipulated so that they step up and away from the freeway when ທ ົດ viewed from the southmerstate Froc.
+34 west while they step down when viewed from the west.
 This will diminish the apparent size of buildings from the Del Mar Heights residential area.

-A fairly substantial undulating grade change was established along the S.D.G.& E. easement which will spatially contain the east sites and create a backdrop reducing the perceived scale of the development from future North City West residential areas.

-The street was gently wound around and down the ridge to the ravine reinforcing the existing division of the site.
-Intersections were located to integrate this street with future North City West streets.
+Eastor A fairly substantial undulating grade change was established SDG&E along the S.D.G.& E. easement which will spatially contain the east sites and create a backdrop reducing the perceived scale site terrace of the development from future North City West residential areas.
+The street was gently wound around and down the ridge to contour line the ravine reinforcing interval 10 feet the existing division of the site.
+Intersections were located to integrate this street with future North City West streets. Ν EMPLOYMENT CENTER DESIGN ELEMENT

-The implementation of these principles will result in a business-industrial park with several zones, each embodying unique environmental and visibility characteristics. characteristics presently exist or are implied in the natural conditions of the site.
+The implementation of these principles will result in a business-industrial park with several zones, each embodying unique environmental and visibility characteristics.
+These characteristics presently exist or are implied in the natural conditions of the site.
 They have been merely developed into useable land and reinforced.
 Comparison of this diagram with the site analysis will illustrate this point.

 Zone 1 will tend to be attractive to high visibility prestige oriented users.
 Zone 2 will be available to more public and town center ori-Zone 3 ented users. will be transitional building types oriented to the open space of the S.D.G. & E. easement.
-4 completes the transition to the residential areas with confined scale de-Zone 5 finition. lends itself to a large efficiency oriented user with natural and imposed land forms isolating this area from general view.
+Zone 4 completes the transition to the residential areas with confined scale de-Zone 5 finition. lends itself to a large efficiency oriented user with natural and imposed land forms isolating this area from general view.
 Zone 6 will be attractive to small users oriented to Carmel Valley activity.